olgazimina/algonquin-college/README.md

-# Short Description
+# College Progress
 This repository contains my current progress at Algonquin College.
-It has few nested folders structured accordingly by college terms and subjects. feel free to add any comments or ask questions.
+It has few nested folders structured accordingly by college terms and subjects.

+Feel free to add any comments or ask questions.